Table of Contents

 This is a little case study on how I was able to rank a slightly difficult keyword using parasite pages and some guest posts.

-I decided to go with parasite pages because they have their own authority and with a
+I decided to go with parasite pages because they have their own authority and with a little boost they can easily rank.

 Please note that no vital information is given regarding the keyword or the page which ranks on top for it.
 But I will explain everything I did in a very detailed manner.